Russia's Uralkali, Uralchem in deal to buy Brazil's Fertilizantes Heringer

-SAO PAULO (Reuters) - Russian fertilizer and chemical companies Uralkali (URKA.MM) and Uralchem have reached a deal with Fertilizantes Heringer SA (FHER3.SA) to become controlling shareholders in the Brazilian firm that is now under bankruptcy protection.
+SAO PAULO, Sept 23 (Reuters) - Russian fertilizer and chemical companies Uralkali and Uralchem have reached a deal with Fertilizantes Heringer SA to become controlling shareholders in the Brazilian firm that is now under bankruptcy protection.

 In a securities filing, Fertilizantes Heringer said the Russian companies would buy the Brazilian firm’s shares for 2 reais ($0.4796) each in a deal that would result in a capital increase of up to $110 million.